Murder of Lauretha Vaird

-Lauretha A. Vaird (August 4, 1952 – January 2, 1996) was a Philadelphia Police Department officer who was shot dead by the rapper Christopher Roney aka "Cool C" during a botched armed bank robbery in January 1996.
-Roney attempted to rob the bank with another rapper, Warren McGlone aka "Steady B", and another man, Mark Canty.
+Lauretha A. Vaird (August 4, 1952 – January 2, 1996) was a Philadelphia Police Department officer who was shot dead by the rapper Christopher "Cool C" Roney during a botched armed bank robbery in January 1996.
+Roney attempted to rob the bank with another rapper, Warren "Steady B" McGlone, and another man, Mark Canty.
 During the robbery, Vaird was mortally wounded by a gunshot wound in the abdomen and died soon after.
 Vaird was Philadelphia's first female police officer to be shot and killed in the line of duty.

 Background

 Vaird was a single mother of two boys.
 Before she became a police officer, she worked as a teacher's aide at Pickett Middle School in Germantown.
 She joined the Philadelphia police force in 1986 at the age of 34.
-Before her death, she was a 9-year veteran with the 25th District.

 Murder

 On January 2, 1996, at around 8:20 a.m., "Cool C" and "Steady B", and their accomplice, Canty, attempted to rob a PNC Bank branch in Feltonville, Philadelphia, at 4710 Rising Sun Avenue.
 The men had stolen a green minivan for the job which was driven by McGlone who acted as the getaway driver.
 Roney and Canty went into the branch before it was due to open.
 Canty carried a 9 millimeter semi-automatic handgun and Roney was armed with a .38 caliber revolver.
 The bank had no security guards, which influenced the men to rob that particular branch.
 They held three bank employees at gunpoint and demanded access to the bank vault.
 Within moments of entering the bank, the silent alarm was tripped.
-Officer Vaird, who was in the area at the time and riding alone in a patrol car, responded to the alarm.
+Vaird, who was in the area and riding alone in a patrol car, responded to the alarm.

 Canty forced two of the bank employees to take him to the vault while Roney stood guard by the bank entrance covering the third employee.
 As Vaird entered the door to the bank with her weapon drawn, she was shot in the abdomen by Roney.
 Vaird was wearing a bulletproof vest, but it was without its bullet-resistant panels.
 After he shot her, Roney left the bank through the front door.
 Canty fled through a side entrance and left his gun at the scene.
 Roney then exchanged fire with another police officer, Donald Patterson, who arrived shortly after Vaird.
 Roney was able to escape and dropped his gun on the sidewalk outside the entrance to the bank.
 He got into the minivan with McGlone and the two men then fled.
 None of the three suspects stole anything from the bank.
 Vaird was taken to St. Christopher's Hospital for Children, where she was pronounced dead at 9:56 am, having been killed by the single shot to the abdomen.